The Risks of AI Overuse in Today’s Localisation Landscape

 What is your front-window stuff, what can be categorized as “low priority” and, the tricky part – what lies between those extremes.
 The lines in this categorisation can be very blurry, with lots of different opinions from various stakeholders.

-Once you’ve managed to establish clear content prioritisation categories, you can start assigning different translation techniques to them.
 A healthy and well thought-through mix of transcreation, localisation, human translation, MTPE and raw Machine Translations will allow you to allocate enough resources to content that has the biggest business impact, while maintaining a satisfactory level of quality for the rest.

 How this mix ultimately looks like is as individual as the company defining it.
 It may not even contain all translation and localisation techniques listed above, as some companies might ditch raw Machine Translations entirely or jump from MTPE straight to fully fletched localisation.